radicalcakes/suckmyshit/README.md

  - start thinking of thumbnail size and add thumbnail
  - use ajax to post images
  - explore foundation
- - For now, we'll use flask to serve the client.
-We will use nginx and angular for static and clients in the future

 Models
 --
-- id: hash of image id
-- type: the mime type of the image request
-- size: size of image in bytes
-- url: url of the image to serve

 GET (id)
 ```javascript